hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 Salz describes the patch as adding a "secure arena":

 * The arena is an `mmap`'d slice of memory with guard pages allocated before and after.
 These guard pages are marked `PROT_NONE`, which means that accessing them causes a segmentation fault.
-This prevents stray pointers from wandering into the secure arena, and it makes failed attempts to access the memory obvious.
+This results means that **a wandering pointer will segfault when it accesses memory in this page**, making it easier to protect things in this "secure" heap.
-* The arena is resident to memory, and won't appear on disk.
+* The arena is resident to memory, and **won't appear on disk.**
-* Specifically handles allocation of RSA private keys, and nothing else.
+* Specifically handles allocation of RSA private keys, and **nothing else.**

 ## The patch

-A nice, highlighted GitHub diff of Salz's patch is in my repository [here](https://github.com/hausdorff/openssl-with-secure-malloc/commit/033f156040d1ff175591c924c2a0c1a0d75ad356).
+A nice highlighted GitHub diff of Salz's original patch is in my repository [here](https://github.com/hausdorff/openssl-with-secure-malloc/commit/033f156040d1ff175591c924c2a0c1a0d75ad356).
 Note that the part that protects the guard pages with `PROT_NONE` actually appears [later in my commit history](https://github.com/hausdorff/openssl-with-secure-malloc/commit/ba8c04147b007b55d9ecab50eb3e2061326fa4fe).

 There are two interesting parts of this patch: